IPC Service Charter

 - giving you information in an appropriate format that is easy to understand, clear, accurate, current and complete

 - providing Information Access and Privacy resources that are easy to read, accurate and available in a number of community languages and accessible formats

 - putting you in touch with the appropriate organisation to assist you where we are unable to provide the service you need.

 - answering your telephone enquiries during the call or if that’s not possible to return telephone calls as soon as possible

-- answering your counter enquiries at the time of your visit or if that’s not possible we will advise you how and when a response will be available
+- answering your in person enquiries at the time of your appointment or if that’s not possible we will advise you how and when a response will be available

 - respond to your correspondence as quickly as possible, with at least an interim response advising of the likely length of any delay (responses will include the name and contact details of the staff member responsible for your matter)